Effects of radiative losses on the relativistic jets of high-mass microquasars: Discussion

 \section{Discussion}

-We have simulated jet outbreak and propagation on a large spatial and temporal frame based on the physical model developed in Sects. \ref{sect:srhd} and \ref{sect:radproc} which particularly included radiative cooling by different processes.
-We now want to critically discuss some underlying points of this model, the limitations of the results, and line out towards which directions future works has to be oriented.
-This point is of peculiar importance if we want to compare simulation results to observations.
+We have simulated jet outbreak and propagation in a large spatial and temporal frame based on the physical model developed in Sects. \ref{sect:srhd} and \ref{sect:radproc}.
+The simulation particularly included radiative cooling by different processes.
+We now critically discuss some underlying points of this model and the limitations of the results, and we describe the directions in which future work should be oriented.
+This point is of peculiar importance if we wish to compare simulation results to observations.